Rental Real Estate Software

 • Most other real estate tools (written in Excel) use complex macros to do the heavy lifting.
 This makes the program harder to use, vulnerable to bugs and viruses, not being compatible with newer computers, and other things that may make it just not work in the future.

 We chose to make extremely complex formulas to do the heavy lifting.
 As a result, the program is more robust, will always work, and you can see how the numbers flow (left to right) so you can see where every number comes from in every year.
-This was one of the biggest complaints from users (not being able to see what's going on because of the macros), so we decided to make everything as transparent as possible.
+This was one of the biggest complaints from users (not being able to see what's going on because of the macros), so we decided to make everything as transparent as possible, by not using them.

 • You can use Excel's built-in "Goal Seek" function to do hundreds of "What-if" scenarios that other real estate software can't do.